Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Experimental Evaluation and Analysis of the Attacks

 The attack proposed by Wong et al. \cite{Wongetal2020} can recover only two register's contents under the assumption of multi-byte random fault with precise control over fault location.
-In contrast, our proposed attack utilized a more relaxed assumption of single-bit bit-flipping fault with no-control over fault location.
-Compared to Wong et al., our proposed attack require a weaker fault model and can recover the full initial state of MORUSv2.
-Although Wong et al. \cite{Wongetal2020} performed the theoretical analysis, they did not implement the attack on the cipher.
+In contrast, our proposed attack utilizes a more relaxed assumption in terms of the fault precision (no control over the target register).
+Consequently, our proposed attack require a weaker fault model while achieving full initial state recovery of MORUSv2.
+Although Wong et al. \cite{Wongetal2020} performed a theoretical analysis, they did not implement the attack on the cipher.
 Hence, the proposed method is considered as the first implementation of differential fault attack against MORUS.
-The time complexity of the attack is mainly the time complexity of Gr\"obner basis solving the equation and guessing the values of $h$ guessing bits, where $h\in\{1,2,3,4,5,6\}$.
-Since the time complexity of Gr\"obner basis solving the equations is negligible, the overall complexity of the attack is at most $2^h$.
+The total complexity of the attack is bounded by the Gr\"obner basis computation for solving the equation system and guessing the values of $h$ guessing bits, where $h\in\{1,2,3,4,5,6\}$.
+Since the time complexity of Gr\"obner basis solver to resolve this specific system is negligible, the overall complexity of the attack is at most $2^h$.